-The MSN/FNP online curriculum consists of 12 courses and 48 credits delivered over approximately 23 months including remediation periods.
-The entire length of the curriculum is determined by the number of breaks incorporates into the program as determined by the start date of the cohort.
+The MSN/FNP online curriculum consists of 12 courses and 48 credits delivered over 2 years including remediation periods.
+The entire length of the curriculum is determined by the number of breaks incorporated into the program as determined by the start date of the cohort.
 The course titles and associated credit hours are presented in the student catalog.